-The purpose of the MSN with the addition of the Companion DNP Plan at the FNU is to prepare nurse practitioner and nurse-midwife clinicians and leaders who will practice, evaluate and improve primary health care.
+The purpose of the MSN with the addition of the DNP Essentials at FNU is to prepare nurse practitioner and nurse-midwife clinicians and leaders who will practice, evaluate and improve primary health care.

 The ultimate goal of the program is to improve the health care and the health status of populations with a focus on rural and underserved communities.